bod-endava/e-toast-ds/packages/css/docs/tutorials/sandbox.md

-# Testing Quickly Your CSS Component
+# Visualize Your Component Quickly

 It is mandatory have the component's styles in the `packages/css` project to reflect the changes in the sandbox